 These are areas where there is significant challenge in southeastern Michigan, where the University of Michigan-Dearborn has real strengths, and where there is potential for long-term positive impact.
-By making progress on these goals, the

-University of Michigan-Dearborn can become a national example of a high-quality metropolitan university meeting important metropolitan needs.
+By making progress on these goals, the University of Michigan-Dearborn can become a national example of a high-quality metropolitan university meeting important metropolitan needs.

-To help us address these challenges, the University of Michigan-Dearborn needs greater support from the state.
-While we understand the enormous economic challenges facing Michigan at this time, we believe that investment in higher education in general and in the mission of the University of Michigan-Dearborn in particular will pay dividends for the state many times over in the years ahead.
+To help us target our capabilities to aid southeastern Michigan, the University of Michigan-Dearborn needs significantly greater support from the state.
+Our state support has eroded over the past several years, and the delay of our \$2.2 million August payment created tremendous uncertainty in our ability to plan our programs.
+On a total budget of \$90.1 million, facing uncertainty about \$2.2 million and the significant delay had a damaging impact upon our ability to be effective and strategic in trying to meet the needs of our students and the southeastern Michigan region.
+While we understand the enormous economic challenges facing Michigan at this time, we believe that investment in higher education in general and in the mission of the University of Michigan-Dearborn in particular can play a critical role in restructuring of the Michigan economy and reap large dividends for the state many times over in the years ahead.

-The past four years have witnessed substantial reductions in the university's programs and support.
-UM-Dearborn's level of state support is still 9 percent or \$2.5 million below its level in 2002, even taking into account the 1.7 percent increase the campus received in the appropriation for 2007.
+The past five years have witnessed substantial reductions in the university's programs and support.
+UM-Dearborn's level of state support is still lower by 10 percent, or \$2.7 million, below what we received, even taking into account the 1 percent increase the campus received in the appropriation for 2008.
 These reductions have had real effects on our ability to deliver the educational programs that our students need.
-We do not have sufficient faculty in areas where we are growing and expect further growth.
-Our budget request for FY2008 aims to reverse this direction of change.
-By adding faculty lines we aim to increase teaching power in areas of the curriculum that are experiencing enrollment growth.
-And we aim to add faculty in new areas that address the needs that the state and the region are experiencing for skilled workers and professionals, including especially the health care professions.
-Health is the fastest growing field of employment in southeastern Michigan; experts predict an 11 percent growth in jobs in this sector in the next few years.
+They also have impaired our ability to explore and launch new programs in fields like health care that our students, and the people of Michigan, need.
+We do not have sufficient faculty in areas like the sciences where we are growing and expect further growth.
+Our budget request for FY2009 aims to reverse this direction of change.
+By adding faculty lines, enhancing and supporting programs and research in science, mathematics and engineering, and by adding health programs, we will not only generate enrollment growth but provide the talent to lead Michigan's economic future.

+Health care is the fastest growing field of employment in southeastern Michigan; experts predict over 10 percent continued growth in jobs in this sector in the next several years.
+Since most of our graduates stay in Michigan, we believe that adding health programs on our campus can help meet the needs both of our students and the increasing needs of the health care sector for quality employees.

-Finally, we propose to add a significant infusion of support for need-based financial aid into the FY2008 budget.
+Finally, we propose to add a significant infusion of support for need-based financial aid into the FY2009 budget.
 We believe that access to higher education is a crucial form of opportunity for struggling families in Michigan, and we seek to increase the ability of the campus to provide adequate financial aid packages for low- and middle-income students and families.
 These funds also will permit the campus to provide some financial assistance for returning students making the transition from manufacturing jobs to other careers.